michaelfranzl/rpi23-gen-image/README.md

 Path to a directory of a pre-built and cross-compiled u-boot bootoader.
 Download it with `git clone git://git.denx.de/u-boot.git`.

 ##### `RPI_FIRMWARE_DIR`=""
 The directory containing a local copy of the firmware from the [RaspberryPi firmware project](https://github.com/raspberrypi/firmware).
-Default is to download the latest firmware directly from the project.
+The directory must be specified and must exist.

 #### Reduce disk usage:
 The following list of parameters is ignored if `ENABLE_REDUCE`=false.